 A stroke occurs when a blood clot blocks an artery, or a blood vessel breaks, interrupting blood flow to an area of the brain.
 When either of these events occurs, brain cells begin to die, frequently resulting in brain damage.
 When brain cells die during a stroke, abilities controlled by that area of the brain are lost.
 These abilities can include speech, movement and memory.
 How a stroke patient is affected depends on where the stroke occurs in the brain and how much the brain is damaged.
-According to the Centers for Disease Control, stroke killed approximately 144,000 people in 2005 and is the third largest cause of death in the United States.
-Data from Greater Cincinnati/Northern Kentucky Stroke Study/National Institute of Neurological Diseases and Stroke (GCNKSS/NINDS) studies show that about 780,000 people suffer a new or recurrent stroke each year.
-About 600,000 of these are first attacks and 180,000 are recurrent attacks.
-As a consequence stroke is a leading cause of serious, long-term disability in the US.
+According to the Centers for Disease Control, and based upon information from the Greater Cincinnati/Northern Kentucky Stroke Study and the National Institute of Neurological Diseases and Stroke, strokes killed approximately 144,000 people in 2005 and is the third largest cause of death in the United States.
+About 795,000 people suffer a new or recurrent stroke each year.
+About 610,000 of these are first attacks and 185,000 are recurrent attacks.

+As a consequence strokes are a leading cause of serious, long-term disability in the US.
 About 5.8 million stroke survivors are alive today.
-We are evaluating our ZFP TF activator of the VEGF-A gene in pre-clinical animal efficacy models of stroke.
+We are evaluating our ZFP TF activator of the VEGF-A gene in pre-clinical animal efficacy models of strokes.